GRADUATE APPLICATION INSTRUCTIONS

 The electronic application will be available in early September.
 The electronic application may be found by navigating from the Graduate Division’s admission website.
 Complete instructions are included with the application.
 Please note that you may apply to only one graduate program at UC Berkeley for any given term.

 The criteria for admission to our program include competitive undergraduate/graduate GPAs, strong statements of academic purpose and personal history, a writing sample in an area relevant to your intended field of research (up to 10 pages maximum, double spaced), and three letters of recommendation.
 The GRE is no longer required.
+Please do not submit GRE scores.
 Preparation in at least one language other than English is required, with additional language preparation strongly recommended and preferred.